Visiting far flung parts of the world often ranks pretty high on most people’s bucket lists.

 More than three quarters of the world’s biggest brands now utilise VR, with brands like BMW, IKEA and Porsche, all incorporating VR and augmented reality experiences into their marketing strategy.

 Even unexpected organisations, such as Alzheimer’s Research UK’s A Walk Through Dementia

 prove the scope of opportunity for mixed reality to inform, influence and enhance our everyday lives.

 At Seymour & Lerhn, we create immersive experiences for schools, heritage attractions and museums, allowing you to experience places you’ve never been and also places from history.

 Using virtual reality, we have the capability to explore places that we can no longer experience and developments in technology means anyone with an internet connection can access VR right from their smartphone.

-Get in touch to find out how virtual reality could drive your visitor engagement.
+to find out how virtual reality could drive your visitor engagement.